Posted by Adam Polka | July 1, 2021

 He’s the chief strategy officer at Capacity LLC, a 3PL leader in order fulfillment, e-commerce and electronic data interchange (EDI).
 He takes a special interest in attracting and retaining the people who make up Capacity’s extraordinarily passionate culture.

-When he sat down with my The Great Supply Chain Podcast co-host, Bill Denbigh, to chat about technology and culture in the warehouse, it was clear that Thom has been able to tap into his multi-generational and heterogeneous team in a way that engaged his workforce and promoted employee satisfaction.
+When he sat down with my The Great Supply Chain Podcast co-host, Bill Denbigh, to chat about technology and culture in warehouse management, it was clear that Thom has been able to tap into his multi-generational and heterogeneous team in a way that engaged his workforce and promoted employee satisfaction.
 As a result, this translated into tenure and professional growth in Capacity’s workforce.
 Threaded through his discussion is this notion of decreasing the psychological distance between management and employees.

 “Always be willing to roll up your sleeves and go down into the warehouse.
 I just remember so many stories where this advice has served me well.
 I once showed up at my California facility in a suit with another sales guy in a suit; I was just helping him with a sale.
 The warehouse team had been working flat out and the place looked it, and so we took off the jackets, rolled up the sleeves.
 The security guard’s jaw bounced off the floor as we proceeded to clean up the warehouse.
 But that’s key.
 Do it.
 Go down to the floor, see what’s going on and work with your people hip to hip,” he advised.